 (v) Restoration rehabilitation and environmental obligations

-Management's assumption of no material restoration, rehabilitation and environmental obligations is based on facts and circumstances, which may be open to interpretation that existed during the period.
+Management's assumption of no material restoration, rehabilitation and environmental obligations is based on facts and circumstances that existed during the period.
+These facts and circumstances may be open to interpretation.

-5. Recent Accounting Pronouncements
+5. Accounting Pronouncements